evantey14/cyslf/README.md

 ```
 prepare-player-data --div "Boys Grade 3-4" --old_reg  Spring2022-registrations.csv --reg 3-4boys-sample-22registration.csv -o b34
 ```
 * This command takes raw form data and converts it into the standard player csv format (see example data below).
+It does a handful of things to clean up the data.
-Players on teams from the prior season will be placed on those teams by default.
+    * Players on teams from the prior season will be placed on those teams by default.
+    * Players without skill are assigned a level of 5
-* After completion, you should probably manually inspect the results and make any adjustments necessary (eg read through the special requests and move players around when necessary)
+* After completion, open the csv and manually make adjustments.
+    * Read the comments -- maybe parents are unable to reach certain fields
+    * If you do edit cells, make sure the formatting is consistent. `Danehy` is not the same as `danehy`.
 * `--div` sets the division.
-It's used for looking up the division in the old registration data
+It's used for looking up the division in the old registration data.
 * `--old_reg`  sets the past data csv.
 This needs to have names, coach evaluations, and teams for each player.
+* `--par` sets the parent request csv.
+This should have practice location / day / teammate preferences.
 * `---reg` sets the current registration csv.
 This should have all other player-relevant data.
 * `-o` sets the output file prefix. `b34` means this will write to `b34-players.csv`
 #### 3. Prepare a standard team csv